Commercial Auto Insurance in Florida

 What if I use my personal vehicle for work?

-If you’re using your own vehicle for work-specific activities, your personal auto policy wouldn’t cover you in the case of an accident.
+If you’re using your own vehicle for work-specific activities, your regular car insurance wouldn’t cover you in the case of an accident.
+It covers you while driving to and from work, but not work-related errands.
 That’s why many small business owners purchase hired and non-owned auto insurance (HNOA).
 This liability policy covers accidents in personal, leased, and rented vehicles used for work purposes.

 If you or an employee gets into an accident while driving a personal car for a work errand, your HNOA coverage would help pay for any claims or lawsuits against your business.
 It’s worth noting that this would not cover damage to the vehicle used by your business.